callnow

 BasisThe cash flow statement is prepared using the cash basis of accounting, which is based on actual cash collections and payments.The accrual basis of accounting, which is based on income and payments that are either received or due in advance, is used by the income statement.

-UsageA company’s solvency and liquidity can be ascertained by the cash flow statement, which also aids in estimating future cash flows.The income statement provides insight into a company’s profitability for a specific fiscal year.
+UsageThe cash flow statement ascertains a company’s solvency and liquidity and also aids in estimating future cash flows.The income statement provides insight into a company’s profitability for a specific fiscal year.

 PreparationA company’s income statement and balance sheet are used to generate the cash flow statement.A company’s numerous ledger accounts and records serve as the foundation for the preparation of the income statement.